-There’s no doubt that the current situation we’re facing is causing us all to feel a certain amount of stress and even anxiety.
+As we move through the lockdown roadmap, it’s not surprising that many of us feel or have felt a certain amount of stress and even anxiety.
 This isn’t something we’ve faced before, so it’s completely understandable to feel a number of different emotions.
 That said, there are lots of things you can do – to look after your mental health and wellbeing during these changeable times:

 - Take five and breathe – Practicing deep breathing exercises are proven to help when we’re stressed.
 You don’t have to be spiritual to try mindfulness and meditation.
 If you’re new to meditation, there are many great apps out there like Headspace and Calm to get you started.

-- Routine – Although you may not be going in to work, it’s still important to have a routine and maintain a healthy lifestyle by eating healthily, getting enough rest, prioritising sleep and doing exercise in line with Government guidelines.
+- Routine – Whether you’re still working for home, or back in your workplace, it’s important to have a routine and maintain a healthy lifestyle by eating well, getting enough rest, prioritising sleep and doing exercise in line with Government guidelines.

 - Keep connected – Maintaining healthy relationships with people we trust is important for our mental wellbeing.
-Whether over the phone, via messaging, email or video calls, talking to others can help you develop a balanced view of the situation and make you both feel better.
+Whether you go for a walk, chat over the phone or video call – talking to others can help you develop a balanced view of the situation and make you both feel better.